 “We would like to thank you and the donor so much for making us a family!
 The insemination worked on the second attempt and now we have the baby girl we have been dreaming of.
 I cannot put into words how much she fills our hearts and life with joy, love and happiness.
 I am so grateful for this little wonder!
 Again, thank you for your service, support and help!”Liz, Lucy and babyUK

 “We are thrilled and very proud to announce that on 28 October 2016 we welcomed into the world our wonderful baby daughter Helena.
 She is healthy, beautiful and truly extraordinary, and she has filled our home with joy and love.
 We would like to say thank you to Cryos for making this dream of ours a reality, and we wish to express our gratitude to the donor for his invaluable contribution to the growth of our family.
 Cryos has been professional, helpful and very well-organised, and we would recommend them to anyone.
 We wish the best of luck to all the hopeful moms and dads out there and keep our fingers crossed that they too can soon fulfil their dream of parenthood.”Agnieszka and MagdalenaPoland

 Join our Facebook community

 It can be of great value to share thoughts and experiences with other people who are on a similar path to parenthood.
 Therefore, we have created the Facebook group Family Dreams which is a nice and friendly place to connect with like-minded people.
-In Family Dreams, you can share your own story, ask questions about for example fertility treatment and donor sperm, and see pictures of donor children shared by other families.
+In Family Dreams, you can share your own story, ask questions about for example fertility treatment and donor sperm, and see pictures of donor children shared by other lesbian parents, singles and heterosexual couples.
 You can join Family Dreams here.